top of page

 and among all that a few thousand of Polish people living here permanently.

 How did they get here?
-In the 20th century there have been a few

-waves of Polish emigration to New Zealand.
+In the 20th century there have been a few waves of Polish emigration to New Zealand.

 Pahiatua Children

 The year was 1944.
-New Zealand Government accepted a group of 733 Polish children, orphaned by the Siberian exile from what was previously the territory of Poland, now USSR.
-Those children arrived in this foreign and unknown land by the war ship, and were housed in specially built camp, in a little village, called Pahiatua.
+The New Zealand Government accepted a group of 733 Polish children, orphaned by the Siberian exile from what was previously the territory of Poland, now USSR.
+Those children arrived in this foreign and unknown land by the war ship, and were housed in a specially built camp, in a little village, called Pahiatua.

 From then on they have been commonly known as Pahiatua children.
 After the war some returned to Poland to join their distant families, however a large group of them, with no relatives left, was adopted by New Zealand families and remained here for the rest of their lives.
 Additionally to this group of emigrants from that time, there have been a number of Polish war veterans, who, for one reason or another, were unable to return to Poland after the war and remained abroad.
 Those were the emigrants, who formed first Polish communities around New Zealand, pioneering little Poland at this end of the world.
-They built Polish Community Houses, contributed in establishing of Polish parishes etc. Their descendants, often with lesser knowledge of the Polish language, also got involved in fostering of Polish tradition and culture.
+They built Polish Community Houses, contributed to the establishment of Polish parishes etc. Their descendants, often with lesser knowledge of the Polish language, also got involved in fostering Polish tradition and culture.

 So called Solidarity Emigration